 60 Minutes interview

-DAA was recently approached by 60 Minutes for an interview as part of a story on Peter FitzSimons’ weight loss journey.
+We were recently approached by 60 Minutes for an interview as part of a story on Peter FitzSimons’ weight loss journey.
 The 60 Minutes story coincided with the launch of Peter’s new book.
-We thank DAA Spokesperson Nicole Dynan who was interviewed by 60 Minutes.
-DAA, through Nicole, presented a balanced message to this story, highlighting the many factors involved in weight management.
-Read DAA’s position on the coverage of Peter FitzSimons’ weight loss story by 60 Minutes.
+We thank our Spokesperson, Nicole Dynan, who was interviewed by 60 Minutes.
+Through Nicole, we presented a balanced message to this story, highlighting the many factors involved in weight management.
+Read about our position on the coverage of Peter FitzSimons’ weight loss story by 60 Minutes.

 Joint Position Statement on Oral Health and Nutrition October 2015